abzshaikh/designway/README.md

 Hello

-I have used HTML, CSS, Jquery, Bootstrap and animate on scroll library for scroll animation
+I have used HTML, SCSS, Jquery, Bootstrap and animate on scroll library for scroll animation

 Challenge:
 To implement the circular orbit and animate it